BrianHicks/notes-app-2020/README.md

   - (likely) markdown
   - (less likely) rich text of some kind
 - [ ] metadata
-- [ ] at some point, I want to move away from using ints for IDs and go to UUIDs.
+- [x] at some point, I want to move away from using ints for IDs and go to UUIDs.
 Possible UUID1s?
 - [ ] It'd be super slick to do an idea-fight kind of thing where one could order the children of a node.

-### The Plan for Storage

-I want stored notes to eventually sync like a CRDT so I can learn how to do that, and so as to avoid conflicts.
-That means, probably:

-- a hybrid logical clock for timestamps
-- a LWW-map for modifying attributes

-For now I'm *not* going to implement P2P stuff like a Merkle DAG or whatever; I'll probably just sync with something off the shelf like pouchdb/couchdb.
-Maybe sometime in the future I could move to a P2P backend, but let's start a little simpler.

-#### Left to do on That

-- [ ] make insert require a time or return an effect somehow

 ### Notes to Self